harvard-dce/zoom-harvester/README.md

 Since only hosts have accounts, most of the time user_id refers to a host.
 Participants are not required to have accounts and do not log in when they join a meeting but are generated temporary non-unique "user_ids."

+**session/participant sessions**

+Each individual instance of a meeting participant entering and exiting a meeting.
+Can occur many times during the same meeting if, for example, the participant has a bad connection.
+Number of sessions for a given meeting does not equal the number of participants.

 ## API Calls